Rob Gronkowski Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- Gronkowski has racked up 550 yards on 41 receptions with six touchdowns, averaging 36.7 yards per game, on 69 targets.
+- Gronkowski has hauled in 41 catches for 550 yards and six touchdowns this year.
+He has been targeted 69 times and averages 36.7 receiving yards.

-- Gronkowski has been the target of 69 of his team's 642 passing attempts this season, or 10.7% of the target share.
+- So far this season, 10.7% of the 642 passes thrown by his team have gone Gronkowski's way.

-- Gronkowski has seen the ball thrown his way 10 times in the red zone this season, 9.1% of his team's 110 red zone pass attempts.
+- Gronkowski (10 red zone targets) has been the recipient of 9.1% of his team's 110 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Jets.